-and the State of Alabama Health Recommendations and Guidelines.
+low CDC and the State of Alabama Health Recommendations and Guidelines.
 While Governor Kay Ivey reopened educational institutions in the State of Alabama on June 1, 2020, the University has continued to monitor the national transmission of COVID-19.
-Based on the current projections, the University will move to on-campus operations for the 2020-2021 academic year beginning in fall 2020.
 Updates to the operating scenario will continue to be instituted depending on the trajectory of COVID-19.